arkency/posts/posts/2015-05-31-you-can-use-coffeescript-classes-with-react-dot-js-pros-and-cons.md

 ---
-title: "You can use CoffeeScript classes with React - pros and cons"
 created_at: 2015-05-31 18:37:00 +0200
 publish: true
 author: Marcin Grzywaczewski
 tags: [ 'react', 'front end', 'coffeescript' ]
 newsletter: react_books
 ---

+# You can use CoffeeScript classes with React - pros and cons

 One of the big advantages of React components is that they are easy to write.
 You create an [object literal](http://blog.arkency.com/2012/10/javascript-objects-philosophy) and provide functions as fields of your object.
 They you pass this object to a `React.createClass` function.